tichmangono/zimbabweelection2018_analysis/README.md

 # zimbabweelection2018_analysis
-Collaborative project using multiple sources of data to identify any anomalies and variance in election data released for Zimbabwe's July 2018 elections.
+Investigative analysis of Zimbabwe's July 2018 harmonized elections using Python and data from Zimbabwe Electoral Commission (ZEC)

 ## Main Files
 There main files are the Excel files in the root folder as well as a JupyterLap Notebook.
 These have the following functions